-a.
-Student wishes to raise a complaint against another student

-- b.
-Student wishes to raise a complaint against the RTO - c.
-Student wishes to raise a complaint about a Third Party - d.
-RTO staff wishes to raise complaint about a Third Party - e.
-Staff wishes to raise a complaint about another staff member or a student
+- a.
+Student wishes to raise a complaint against another student. - b.
+Student wishes to raise a complaint against the RTO. - c.
+Student wishes to raise a complaint about a third party. - d.
+RTO staff wishes to raise a complaint about a third party.